PySimpleGUI/DocsCleanup/readme.md

 The financial part of Open Source development is not openly discussed often.
 As an Open Source developer, there is no automatic form of incoming happening, especially with Python where the source code essentially has to be provided.
 Creating and administrating a Commercial License is expensive.
 It's a big hurdle to take a project from an Open Source License to a Commercial License.
 The attorneys I've spoken with haven't heard of it happening successfully.
 So, licensing is not a practical option.

 It's expensive to operate an active Open Source project.
 The labor involved is massive.
 How does it get paid for?
-Well, it comes from the developer is how.
+Well, it comes from the developer's how.
 Just like YouTube creators have expenses for camera equipment and time making their content and need supporters in order to operate, so do Open Source developers.

 PySimpleGUI needs your help.
 Without some kind of funding, this project will end, likely sooner than later.
 The individuals with the most ability to make a financial contribution are Corporate Users.
 It's not tremendously difficult nor does it pose a financial hardship on someone working for a company to make a donation to PySimpleGUI.
 You're spending someone else's money.
 If you get a paycheck from a corporation and you're using PySimpleGUI, you're a "corporate user".
 It doesn't matter if PySimpleGUI is shipping in a product you sell.
 Your company is benefitting by running PySimpleGUI.
 If it wasn't, you wouldn't be using it.
 The person at your company that can help the PySimpleGUI effort is you, the user.
 Your CFO isn't going to automatically make a payment.
 Your legal team isn't on the lookout for Open Source projects to help.
 I've not struck licensing deals with your company, or any company.
 It's you, the end user that is the person at your company that will need to take action and has the ability to help the project continue.